Hey hey, what's up my friends!

 “I know that potentially this is an area where sellers may come in.
-So, I'll be looking to exit my trade when price trends into the area of resistance, or swing high.”
+So, I'll be looking to exit my trade when price trades into the area of resistance, or swing high.”

 They tell themselves, sellers would be coming over here:

-And this is an area if price trends lower
+And this is an area if price trades lower.

 So, they let their trade play out the way it is.